Today in South Asian history: Nader Shah sacks Delhi (1739)

 There was no greater symbol of that opulence than the “Peacock Throne,” a dazzling regal chair reportedly constructed for the Mughal Emperor Shah Jahan (d.
 1666).
 For context, Shah Jahan was the emperor who also, for the burial place of his favorite wife, Mumtaz Mahal, commissioned the construction of the Taj Mahal.
 He was a big spender, is my point.
 Allegedly cast in solid gold and covered in countless diamonds, rubies, emeralds, pearls, and other gems, this throne...well, it probably looked completely ridiculous, and it’s a wonder the Mughals’ subjects didn’t beat the French Revolution to the punch by a century or so, but now I’m ranting.
 It was probably a great tool for a Mughal emperor to make other emperors jealous, which is the main reason why emperors and kings have always prized these kinds of silly things in the first place.

 We know for sure that the Peacock Throne was included in that windfall, but what happened to it after that is unclear.
-Nader seems to have used it as his throne, and may even have had a duplicate made because he was so fond of it, but when he was assassinated in 1747 it's likely that the throne was broken up and looted by his killers.
-There was another throne, the "Sun Throne," built for the second Qajar ruler of Iran, Fath-Ali Shah (d.
-1834), and it's possible that the lower parts of the Peacock Throne were used in building this throne, though that's never been conclusively proven.
-The Sun Throne was/is sometimes called the "Peacock Throne," even though there's no peacock to be found on it.
-Today the Sun Throne sits on display with the other Iranian crown jewels (many of which can definitely be traced back to Nader's plunder of Delhi) in Tehran.
+Nader seems to have used it as his throne, and may even have had a duplicate made because he was so fond of it, but when he was assassinated in 1747 it’s likely that the throne was broken up and looted by his killers.
+We know of another throne, the “Sun Throne,” built for the second Qajar ruler of Iran, Fath-Ali Shah (d.
+1834), that may have been crafted party from remnants of the Peacock Throne though that’s never been conclusively proven.
+The Sun Throne was/is sometimes called the “Peacock Throne,” but there’s no peacock to be found on it.
+Today the Sun Throne sits on display with the other Iranian crown jewels (many of which can definitely be traced back to Nader’s plunder of Delhi) in Tehran.
 The Mughals made a new throne to replace the one that Nader carted off, and really thank goodness because it would have been awful if the Mughal Emperors had to just stand all the time, or sit in a regular chair even.
 But that new throne was lost sometime in the 19th century, probably during the Indian revolt against British rule in 1857.